ariary/notionterm/README.md

 GOOS=$GOOS go build notionterm.go
 ```

+You will need to set API key and notion page URL using either env var (`NOTION_TOKEN` & `NOTION_PAGE_URL`) or flags (`--token` & `--page-url`)

-### "all-inclusive" build
+### "All-inclusive" build
-Embed directly the notion integration API token and notion page url in the binary. ⚠️ everybody with access to the binary can retrived the token.
-For security reason don't share it and remove it after use.
+Embed directly the notion integration API token and notion page url in the binary. *⚠️ everybody with access to the binary can retrived the token.
+For security reason don't share it and remove it after use.*

 Set according env var:
 ```shell